zjremo/arch-linux/README.md

 ## Config

-- `host.md` used for /etc/hosts to access github conveniently
+- `host.txt` used for /etc/hosts to access github conveniently

-- `fish_confgi.md` used for fish config, but I don't use fish any more because of its conflict with bash.
+- `fish_confgi.txt` used for fish config, I don't use fish any more because of its conflict with bash.
 So I use zsh with oh-my-zsh to replace it.

 - `zsh` https://www.cnblogs.com/Likfees/p/14646078.html

-- `vimrc.md` used for Vim config.
+- `vimrc.txt` used for Vim config.
 Especially, we use `Ctrl + a` to replace `Home` and `Ctrl + e` to replace `End`.

 ## Shell Commands

-`shell.md`: Linux shell commands and some other coding for shell
+`shell.txt`: Linux shell commands and some other coding for shell